sentioxyz/iota/crates/iota-framework/CONTRIBUTING.md

 ### Snapshot tests update

-Run the following script from the Sui's [root directory](../../) and accept any changes (if you do not have `cargo-insta` installed, run the `cargo install cargo-insta` command first):
+Run the following script from the IOTA's [root directory](../../) and accept any changes (if you do not have `cargo-insta` installed, run the `cargo install cargo-insta` command first):

 ```bash
 ./scripts/update_all_snapshots.sh
 ```

 Please use your best judgment to decide if the changes between old and new versions of the snapshots look "reasonable" (e.g., a minor change in gas costs).
-When in doubt, please reach out to a member of Sui core team.
+When in doubt, please reach out to a member of IOTA core team.